ML2MT – From Machine Learning to Machine Teaching – Making Machines AND Humans Smarter

 External funding

-Contact: Dr. Daniele Di Mitri, Post-doc Researcher
+Contact: Dr. Daniele Di Mitri, Associated Researcher